topherhunt/cheatsheets/postgresql.md

 ## Performance & scaling

+  * Pagination using LIMIT & OFFSET is very expensive.
+Consider using a "deferred join" to make it more efficient: https://aaronfrancis.com/2022/efficient-pagination-using-deferred-joins and https://planetscale.com/blog/fastpage-faster-offset-pagination-for-rails-apps - but also see more discussion & concerns about: https://news.ycombinator.com/item?id=29969099, https://twitter.com/mdavis1982/status/1482429071288066054, https://news.ycombinator.com/item?id=32484807

   * Rule of thumb: Every FK should be indexed.
 This is important not only to keep join queries fast, but also to prevent gridlock when deleting rows in the target table.

   * As table size grows beyond 1M records, `COUNT(*)` grows intolerably slow.
 If you need an exact count, there's no avoiding a full-table scan which is inefficient.
 But you can get an _estimated_ (within 0.1%) count quickly by querying the stats table: